Tricity Ring Road: Transport infrastructure

 The beltway is an important piece of infrastructure in the Pomeranian Voivodeship easing congestion through the center of the Tricity area and diverting transit traffic.
 The beltway also connects the Gdańsk Lech Wałęsa Airport with the rest of the Voivodeship.

 The Tricity Ring Road was one of the first orbital, beltway and ring roads that bypass major cities in Poland.

-Current development

-A junction connecting the south end of the Tricity Beltway to the A1 motorway has been completed by 22 December 2007 enabling travel first up to Grudziądz and, as the A1 was completed, through Toruń, Łódź and Katowice, to the Czech border in the south.